CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: IZNeuron(bias, a, b, c, d, inputs)

     Sets up and simulates the iznn nodes (neurons).
-TODO: Currently has some numerical stability problems; the time-step should be adjustable.

     :param float bias: The bias of the neuron.
     :param float a: The time scale of the recovery variable.